Search programs

 Individuals who want to work as investigators for local or state police departments must complete police academy training and have a high school diploma or GED.
 Police academy training typically takes three to six months and includes training in police strategy, weapon use, criminal and civil law, mental and physical preparation, community collaboration, and investigation techniques.

 Although having a college degree isn’t an industry standard for police officers, it is becoming more common for police departments to seek applicants with some college experience.
-Choosing to pursue a college degree before enrolling in a police academy is a personal decision based on a variety of factors.
-Still, there are multiple benefits to following this path.
+Choosing to pursue a college degree before enrolling in a police academy is a personal decision based on a variety of factors, although there are multiple benefits to following this path.

 Benefits of earning a degree for criminal investigators

 Having a college degree opens up more job opportunities for aspiring criminal investigators.
-For example, individuals who want to work for the Federal Bureau of Investigations (FBI) must have a bachelor’s degree.
+For example, individuals who want to work for the Federal Bureau of Investigations (FBI) must have a bachelor’s degree, which they can earn online or in a traditional on-campus setting.
 At the local and state levels, police departments may prefer to hire or promote individuals who have an associate or bachelor’s degree over those who don’t.

 An educational background in criminal justice or a related field will also give students an edge in their police academy training, as they will already be familiar with many of the concepts and skills they’ll further develop in the academy.

-Learning about criminal investigation and law enforcement practices in an academic setting also gives students well-rounded training and hands-on learning experience before they enter the field, setting them up for success in a dynamic and fast-paced field.
+Learning about criminal investigation and law enforcement practices in an academic setting also gives students well-rounded training and hands-on learning experience before they enter the field, setting them up for success in a dynamic and fast-paced work environment.

 Best Majors for Criminal Investigators